Gansus

-Gansus is a genus of aquatic birds that lived during the Aptian age of the Early Cretaceous (Aptian-Albian) period in what are now Gansu and Liaoning provinces, western China.
+Gansus is a genus of aquatic avialans that lived during the Aptian age of the Early Cretaceous (Aptian-Albian) period in what are now Gansu and Liaoning provinces, western China.
 The rock layers from which their fossils have been recovered are dated to 120 million years ago.
 It was first described in 1984 on the basis of an isolated left leg.
 It is the oldest-known member of the Ornithurae, the group which includes modern birds (Neornithes) and extinct related groups, such as Ichthyornis and Hesperornithes.

 Description

 Fossil specimen of G. zheni, which is sometimes considered as a synonym of Iteravis, in the Beijing Museum of Natural History.